Bisaloo/zarr-conformance-tests/README.md

   particular Zarr implementation.
 It should be future-proof in the sense that any new Zarr implementation should be able to use it without requiring changes in this repository.
+- We should avoid running potentially untrusted code from arbitrary Zarr implementations in the CI of this repository.

 ### Consequences